-1 their heavy boots on their heads and prevent them from lifting their heads off the ground.
-When 2 asked, "why do you torture us and prevent us from worshipping God?", the Torture Conspirators 3 answered "you are under our authority, we can do whatever we want with you."
-4 126.
-Plaint iff Neisef suffered property losses as a result of actions by the Torture 5 Conspirators.
-They damaged his house, took \$6,000 in cash, \$1,000 worth of gold and jewelry.
-6 CRECIEIC EVANDI EC OF WRONGELL ACTO 7 SPECIFIC EXAMPLES OF WRONGFUL ACTS RELATING TO PLAINTIFF IBRAHIEM ESTATE 8 127.
-The T Orture Conspirators detained, tortured, abused, and otherwise mistreated 9 Ibrahiem as described above in the paragraphs relating to Plaintiff Ahmed.
-10 128.
-The T Orture Conspirators wrongfully killed Ibrahiem by torturing him and thereafter 11 refusing to provide him the needed medical attention to prevent his death.
-12 CRECIEIC EVANDI EC OF WRONGELL ACTO 13 SPECIFIC EXAMPLES OF WRONGFUL ACTS RELATING TO PLAINTIFF SAMI 14 129.
-The T Corture Conspirators subjected Plaintiff Sami to a series of unlawful acts, 15 including, but not limited to, the following: 16 (a) Hooding him for extended periods of time so that he was completely 17 disoriented and had difficulty breathing.
-18 (b) Handcuffing him with flexi-cuffs around the wrists for extended periods 19 causing skin lesions.
-20 (c) Depriving him of food, water and hygiene facilities.
-21 (d) Repeatedly kicking and beating him; 22 (e) Subjecting him to loud rock music; 23 (f) Depriving him of sleep; 24 (g) Making him stand on one leg for a prolonged period and beating him 25 whenever he fell down; 26 (h) Forcing him to crouch up and down repeatedly until he fell over.
-27 28
+ll ll 1 SPECIFIC EXAMPLES OF WRONGFUL ACTS RELATING TO PLAINTIFF IBRAHIEM ESTATE 2 107.
+The Torture Conspirators detained and tortured Ibrahiem as described above in the 3 1 4 paragraphs relating to Plaintiff Ahmed.
+5 108.
+The Torture Conspirators wrongfully killed Ibrahiem by torturing him and thereafter 6 refusing to provide him the needed medical attention to prevent his death.
+7 SPECIFIC EXAMPLES OF WRONGFUL ACTS RELATING TO PLAINTIFF SAMI 8 9 109.
+The Torture Conspirators subjected Plaintiff Sami to a series of unlawful acts, 10 including, but not limited to, the following: 11 (a) Hooding him for extended periods of time so that he was completely 12 disoriented and had difficulty breathing.
+13 (b) Handcuffing him with flexi-cuffs around the wrists for extended periods 14 causing skin lesions.
+15 (c) Depriving him of food, water and hygiene facilities.
+16 (d) Repeatedly kicking and beating him; 17 (e) Subjecting him to loud rock music; 18 (f) Depriving him of sleep; 19 (g) Making him stand on one leg for a prolonged period and beating him 20 whenever he fell down; 21 (h) Forcing him to crouch up and down repeatedly until he fell over.
+22 110.
+At the time of his arrest, Plaintiff Sami had in his possession \$65,750 and 23 15,350,000 Iraqi dinars, as well as other valuables.
+The Torture Conspirators wrongfully 24 confiscated and kept this money and property following Plaintiff Sami's arrest.
+25 SPECIFIC EXAMPLES OF WRONGFUL ACTS 26 RELATING TO PLAINTIFF MWAFAQ 27 111.
+While detained the Torture Conspirators subjected Plaintiff Mwafaq to a series of 28 unlawful acts, including, but not limited to, the following:

-1 130.
-At th e time of his arrest, Plaintiff Sami had in his possession \$65,750 and 2 15,350,000 Iraqi dinars, as well as other valuables.
-The Torture Conspirators wrongfully 3 confiscated and kept this money and property following Plaintiff Sami's arrest.
-4 5 SPECIFIC EXAMPLES OF WRONGFUL ACTS RELATING TO PLAINTIFF MWAFAQ 6 131.
-While detained the Torture Conspirators subjected Plaintiff Mwafaq to a series of 7 unlawful acts unlawful acts, including, but not limited to, the following: 8 (a) Hooding him for two days so that he was completely disoriented and had 9 difficulty breathing; 10 (b) Handcuffing him with flexi-cuffs around the wrists for extended periods 11 causing skin lesions; 12 (c) Depriving him of food, water and hygiene facilities; 13 (d) Repeatedly kicking and beating him, particularly around the head, which 14 required stitches to his eyelids; 15 (e) Subjecting him to loud rock music; 16 (f) Depriving him of sleep; 17 (g) Making him stand on one leg for a prolonged period and beating him 18 whenever he fell down; 19 (h) Forcing him to crouch up and down repeatedly until he fell over.
-20 SPECIFIC EXAMPLES OF WRONGFUL 21 ACTS RELATING TO PLAINTIFF RASHEED 22 132.
-The T Forture Conspirators participated in detaining Plaintiff Rasheed without cause.
-23 133.
-Thro ughout his detention and interrogation the Torture Conspirators participated in 24 torturing and otherwise mistreating Plaintiff Rasheed by subjecting him to the following acts, 25 among others S: 26 (a) Forcing him to lie on a cold floor and pouring cold water on him; 27 (b) Electrocuting his tongue and anus; 28 (c) Beating his feet with iron skewers; - 11
+- 11 1 (a) Hooding him for two days so that he was completely disoriented and had 2 difficulty brea thing; 3 (b) Handcuffing him with flexi-cuffs around the wrists for extended periods 4 causing skin le esions; 5 (c) Depriving him of food, water and hygiene facilities; 6 (d) Repeatedly kicking and beating him, particularly around the head, which 7 required stitches to his eyelids; 8 (e) Subjecting him to loud rock music; 9 (f) Depriving him of sleep; 10 (g) Making him stand on one leg for a prolonged period and beating him 11 whenever he fe ell dow /n; 12 (h) Forcing him to crouch up and down repeatedly until he fell over.
+13 SPECIFIC EXAMPLES OF WRONGFUL ACTS RELATING TO PLAINTIFF RASHEED 14 ACIS RELATING TO FLAINTIFF RASHEED 15 112.
+The T orture Conspirators participated in detaining Plaintiff Rasheed without cause.
+16 113.
+Throu ghout his detention and interrogation the Torture Conspirators participated in 17 torturing and o otherwi ise mistreated Plaintiff Rasheed by subjecting him to the following acts, among 18 others: 19 (a) Forcing him to lie on a cold floor and pouring cold water on him; 20 (b) Electrocuting his tongue and anus; 21 (c) Beating his feet with iron skewers; 22 (d) Pulling out his toe nails; and 23 (e) Tying his hands, hanging him on the ceiling and beating him severely on all 24 parts of his bo dy.
+25 SPECIFIC EXAMPLES OF WRONGFUL ACTS RELATING TO PLAINTIFF JOHN DOE NO. 1 26 Ι TO IS RELATING TO LEARNIEF SOUNDOE NO. I 27 114.
+On or about August 24, 2003, the Torture Conspirators detained Plaintiff John Doe 28 No 1 without cause Initially detained and interrogated at the United States military prison facility